-The Executor of an Estate is allowed to sell the deceased person’s home, as long as there are no surviving joints owners, or clauses in the Will that prevent selling the property.
+The Executor of an Estate is allowed to sell property owned by the deceased person, as long as there are no surviving joint owners or clauses in the Will that prevent selling the property.

 For free initial advice and guidance call our Probate Advisors on 03306069584 or contact us online and we will help you.

-When someone dies, the Executors named in their Will become responsible for the deceased’s Estate.
+When someone dies, the Executors named in their Will become responsible for dealing with their Estate.
 An Estate is the collective term for everything the deceased person owned, including their home as well as bank accounts, pensions and any other assets.

 If there is property in the Estate, the Executors must decide what to do with it.
 This will largely be determined by the way in which the deceased owned the property.
 If the Executors aren't sure how the property is owned, they can find information about a property in England or Wales by searching the Land Registry website.

 If a property is owned jointly with another person, there are two ways in which this can be owned.
 If it is owned as "joint tenants" this means that the two people own the whole property together, with neither having an identifiable share.
 If a property is owned with someone else as "tenants in common" this means that each person owns a specified percentage of the property.

-But if the Will doesn’t make any provisions, the Executors should proceed as they see fit.
-Either the property will need to be transferred into the names of the beneficiaries (as set out under the terms of the Will) or sold.
-If the property is sold, the proceeds will then go into the Estate to be distributed to the beneficiaries.
+But if the Will doesn't make any specific provisions for the property, the Executors should proceed as they see fit.
+Either the property will need to be transferred into the names of the Beneficiaries (as set out under the terms of the Will) or sold.
+If the property is sold, the proceeds will then go into the Estate to be distributed to the Beneficiaries.

 Do Executors Need Permission to Sell a Property?

-The Executors are responsible for the Estate, so ultimately it’s up to them to decide what to do so they don't need express permission from anyone else.
-However, it's very important thing for those involved to know: the Executors have a duty to act in the best interests of the Beneficiaries.
+The Executors are responsible for the Estate, so ultimately it's up to them to decide what to do so they don't need express permission from anyone else.
+However, it's very important thing to know that the Executors have a duty to act in the best interests of the Beneficiaries.
 This means that the property shouldn't be sold if it is not in the best interests of the Beneficiaries.

-The Executors should not allow any personal feelings to cloud their judgement, and they certainly shouldn’t make decisions based on personal gain.
-If a beneficiary feels that an Executor is not acting in their best interests, he/she can apply to have the Executor removed.
+The Executors should never allow any personal feelings to cloud their judgement when making these decisions, and they certainly shouldn't make decisions based on personal gain.
+If a Beneficiary feels that an Executor is not acting in their best interests, he/she can apply to have the Executor removed.